Welcome to today's edition of the Rush 24-7 podcast.

 More coming right up, so don't go away.

-All right, we'll squeeze in one more call before the break at the top, but uh never fear, another hour coming right up on the Rush Limbaugh program in Chicago.
+All right, we'll squeeze in one more call before the break at the top, but never fear, another hour coming right up on the Rush Limbaugh program in Chicago.

 Good afternoon.

-All I can say is ditto ditto ditto.
+All I can say is ditto, ditto, ditto.

 What you're saying is absolutely correct.

-And one point six trillion of subprime.
+And $1.6 trillion of subprime.

-I I I watched as builders raised the prices of the their townhomes as single family homes twenty, thirty, forty, fifty percent in a few years.
+I watched as builders raise the prices of their townhomes, their single-family homes, 20, 30%, 40%, 50% in a few years.

 Not because of cost, but because demand was so great they were selling before they even broke ground.